Parallel-NetCDF/E3SM-IO/INSTALL.md

        [-s num] Stride interval of ranks for selecting MPI processes to perform I/O tasks (default: 1, i.e. all MPI processes).\n\
        [-g num] Number of subfiles, used by ADIOS I/O only (default: 1).
+       [-t time] Add sleep time to emulate the computation in order to overlapping I/O when Async VOL is used.
        [-o path] Output file path (folder name when subfiling is used, file name otherwise).
        [-a api]  I/O library name